 According to a study conducted by LinkedIn, There are 2 types of skills which are preferred by recruiters, Hard Skills and Soft Skills:

-Hard Skills: They are skills that are directly related with your area of expertise and affect your capabilities in performing new tasks.
+Hard Skills: These are skills that are directly related to your area of expertise and affect your capabilities in performing new tasks.

 Eg. Coding languages, digital marketing etc.